cullophid/barely-functional/README.md

 ### range :: Int -> Int -> [Int]
-Returns a list of all integers between the two specified numbers. the last number is not included.
+Returns a list of all integers between the two specified numbers.
+The last number is not included.

 ```js
 _.range(3, 7)